Construction training for every job site.

 For members to enroll in a course, please contact our Training Department—subject to spots available.

-The course is approximately six hours and includes an instructor led presentation, review exercises, class discussion, power point presentation, and written knowledge test.
+The course is approximately six hours long and includes an instructor-led presentation, review exercises, class discussion, a PowerPoint presentation, and a written knowledge test.
 Upon successful completion of the training program, you will demonstrate proficiency in:

-- Legislation & standards pertaining to confined space entry and monitoring;
+- Legislation and standards pertaining to confined space entry and monitoring;

 - Classification of confined space entries;